sdeck51/jekyll-now/_posts/2017-4-5-LargeClassificationTransferLearning.md

     0.0014 pyramid
     0.0013 anchor

 Another method for seeing how well a model is working is by generating a confusion matrix.
 A confusion matrix lists the classes of a model against the predicted classes.
 Below is an example demonstrated using the 101Caltech data.
 The text is small due to having 101 classes but hopefully you get the idea.
-You can also go to it directly [here] (http://i.imgur.com/1c7ngdw.jpg).
+You can also go to it directly [here](http://i.imgur.com/1c7ngdw.jpg).

 <center>{% include image.html url="http://i.imgur.com/1c7ngdw.jpg" description="Confusion Matrix for Caltech 101 Objects Dataset" size="900" %}</center>